mkeid/Feed-Forward-Style-Transfer/README.md

 * [custom_vgg16.py](./src/custom_vgg16.py)

-    Descriminative model trained on image classification used for gathering statistics to describe our loss measure.
+    Descriminative model trained on image classification used for gathering descriptive statistics for the loss measure.

     The weights used by the VGG network.
 This file is not in this repository due to its size.
 You must download it and place in the working directory.
 The program will complain and ask for you to download it with a supplied link if it does not find it.